Philip R. Goode: Leadership

 Goode was the founding director and led CSTR from 1995-2014 and BBSO from its transfer from Caltech to NJIT in 1997 to 2013.
 He chaired the NJIT physics department from 1984-1990 building the applied physics degree programs.

 Athletics

 Goode won three varsity letters in swimming at Cal-Berkeley and held multiple school records in the butterfly and medley relay in the 1960s.
-In the 1970s and 1980s, he competed in master’s swimming and won multiple U.S. national championships in the butterfly, individual medley, and distance freestyle.
+In the mid-1960s, he was AAU butterfly champion of New Jersey.
+In the 1970s, 1980s and 2020s, he competed in master’s swimming and won multiple U.S. national championships in the butterfly, individual medley, and distance freestyle.